Conflict occurs when 2 or more parties disagree about a particular issue or course of action, and is an inevitable feature of any workplace.

 Conflict can be between individuals or groups, and can escalate into a dispute when it’s not resolved early or carefully.

-The Commission’s New Approaches: Cooperative and productive workplaces program provides parties with tools to approach dispute resolution from a problem-solving perspective that focuses on each party's interests and seeks to resolve conflict through agreement.
+The Commission’s Cooperative Workplaces (formerly known as New Approaches) jurisdiction provides parties with tools to approach dispute resolution from a problem-solving perspective that focuses on each party's interests and seeks to resolve conflict through agreement.

 Problem-solving is a consensus-seeking approach that can be used in almost any situation.
 It is a way of working things out that has practical implications for how decisions are made and how disputes may be prevented or resolved.

 The joint problem-solving approach steps through the following processes: